 CLASSIFIED is a teaching program created by Zoetic Dance, designed to offer students training in contemporary dance and fitness, as well as provide dance fitness and movement classes for children in recreational clubs and after school programs, including children in areas lacking access to art and dance.
 CLASSIFIED first took place summer 2017 in Detroit, MI at the Boll Family YMCA and during Summer Sessions 2017 in Gwinnett County at Chambers Performing Arts.
 Workshops aim to provide dancers with an exclusive training experience, and offer students endless opportunities to learn and grow.

-MIXTAPE is a performance and master class series, presented in collaboration with the West End Performing Arts Center in honor of Women’s History Month.
-MIXTAPE's inaugural year IN 2016 featured Atlanta dance artists, Sakinah LeStage and Cherrise Wakeham, in addition to NYC based filmmaker and choreographer, Lily Baldwin.
+MIXTAPE is a performance and master class series, first presented in collaboration with the West End Performing Arts Center in honor of Women’s History Month.
+MIXTAPE's inaugural year in 2016 featured Atlanta dance artists, Sakinah LeStage and Cherrise Wakeham, in addition to NYC based filmmaker and choreographer, Lily Baldwin.
 Performance and classwork highlighted the diversity of women artists, as well as enlightened audiences on the contributions of female dance artists to our cultural landscape.

 Small Plates (2012-2014) is a series of curated short courses presented in collaboration with Atlanta Ballet’s Centre for Dance Education & Zoetic Dance.
 Small Plates highlights the diversity of techniques and genres informing contemporary dance in Atlanta, and demonstrates a commitment to collaboration and shared service in our community.